nus-cs2103-AY2122S1/tp/docs/team/muhammad-faruq.md

 * **Project management**:
   * Managed releases `v1.2` - `v1.4` (3 releases) on GitHub
+<div style="page-break-after: always;"></div>
 * **Enhancements to existing features**:
-  * Not sure what to write here
+  * General refactoring of code to fit it to AniList specification.
+  * UI reordering and redesign.

 * **Documentation**:
   * User Guide: